 In his conclusion, Harrison does not hesitate to describe as a myth the idea of science and religion as cultural constants, capable of bursting into conflict, and he makes the even more disturbing suggestion, “that we can reasonably ask whether the natural sciences, taken together, share some common features by virtue of which it becomes possible to speak of some generic thing ‘science,’ or whether there is merely a cluster of myths that sustain our present vision of unified science.”
 Harrison does not say it, but the weight of his own career—and the history of science as a field—points strongly towards the latter possibility.

-I do not wish to misrepresent Harrison’s work (which has already been reviewed here), for the book as a whole is as careful and deep as the New Atheists’ writings are shallow and slipshod.
+I do not wish to misrepresent Harrison’s work, for the book as a whole is as careful and deep as the New Atheists’ writings are shallow and slipshod.
 Those serious about understanding themselves will read Harrison and find in his destruction of our mythic map of science and religion the tools for a truer understanding of own history and identity.
 Harrison, here standing in for the history of science as a whole, challenges us to find news ways of imagining what it means to be modern, secular, rational, and religious, without depending on simplistic stories that no professional historian of science would accept.
 This is the true cutting edge of modern knowledge, piercing the heart of the traditional religious and secular worldviews, for both depend upon myths of Science that will whither and fade under the light of historical knowledge.

 A World Free of Myth?

 Some books are only written because others are not read.
 Such is the story of Faith vs. Fact.
-Coyne and his crusading crowd (they seem to have a notable prejudice against Islam, as Coyne reveals throughout the book) are the true believers, trusting in a myth they could easily have discovered was historical nonsense, while Harrison and his colleagues give us the both the theories and evidence to sort through the questions of science and religion for ourselves.
+Coyne and his crusading crowd (they seem to have a notable prejudice against Islam, as Coyne reveals throughout the book) are the true believers, trusting in a myth they could easily have discovered was historical nonsense, while Harrison and his colleagues give us both the theories and evidence to sort through the questions of science and religion for ourselves.

 Oscar Wilde quipped, “Ignorance is like a delicate exotic fruit; touch it and the bloom is gone.”
 The New Atheists, on this account, are botanists specializing in the rarest delicacies.
 They have reason to defend their tender blooms, however.
 For such fruit is endlessly generative.
 Knowledge can hamper the mind, cramping it with complicating facts, alternate theories, history, and a generally messy picture of the world.
 The mind likes tidiness.
 But scholars embrace chaos and messiness en route to knowledge as a reflection of the complexity of the world.